 But as per a report by Accenture, 73% of compliance officers believe that automation tools like RPA can be crucial in improving compliance.

-RPA can be used to pull audit reports on a regular basis.
+RPA can be used to pull audit reports regularly.
 Some of the audit reports that can be created using RPA include

 The list of use cases shared above only scratches the surface when it comes to RPA utilization in the financial services and banking industry.
-There are countless other use cases that can significantly improve value, reduce time, and cut down costs.
+Countless other use cases can significantly improve value, reduce time, and cut down costs.

 If you are also looking at implementing RPA solutions, then Wissen can help.
 Get in touch with us at hello@wissen.com